-Freezing fruit is another great opportunity to help save money and avoid waste.
+Freezing fruit is a great opportunity to avoid waste and help save you money.

-Like vegetables, fruit can be easily frozen.
-However, due to the water content of some fruits, they can become soft and mushy upon thawing, so they’re not really suitable for eating as-is once thawed.
+Like vegetables, most fruit can be frozen quite easily.
+However, due to the water content of some fruits, they can become soft and mushy upon thawing, so they’re not really suitable for eating whole once thawed.

-However, they are ideal in smoothies, fruit pies and cakes.
-Frozen berries are also wonderful made into a coulis to add flavour to cheesecakes, pancakes or crepes, pavlovas and many other types of desserts.
+Although some frozen fruit aren’t suitable to eat whole, they are ideal used in smoothies, fruit pies and cakes.
+Frozen berries can be frozen whole, and are wonderful made into a coulis to add flavour and colour to cheesecakes, pancakes, crepes and pavlovas.

 Freezing your fruit is ideal if you have fruit starting to turn, have a glut from your own garden, or bought way too much for your family to possibly eat.
 You can peel, chop, bag and freeze with a minimum of effort.

-I love fruit smoothies in the summer and usually have frozen fruit, already bagged into my favourite flavours, ready to go in the freezer.
+I love fruit smoothies in the summer and freeze my own favourite mix.
+I place a selection of berries and peeled bananas on a tray lined with paper and freeze.
+Once frozen, I bag them into a mix of my favourite flavours, ready to go in the freezer.
 I simply pop the mixed frozen fruit into a blender, add a little milk and icecream and blitz.
 Absolutely divine, and perfect after a hot day working on the farm.

 Frozen fruit are also perfect for making into pies for dessert.